 We’ll continue to keep you apprised of updates, but here’s what your student can do immediately to accommodate for these changes:

 - Double down on the SAT or ACT.
 With less emphasis on additional SAT Subject Tests, colleges may look more closely at a student’s SAT or ACT test scores.
 Additional time not spent on SAT STs can be dedicated to whichever test the student chooses (keeping in mind that we recommend taking only the SAT or ACT).
-For those parents wondering about the rise of test-optional schools, check out this post on the topic.
 We still recommend taking the SAT or ACT for almost all students.

 - Sign up for AP Exams.
 If your student is enrolled in AP courses, they should make sure to sign up (and study for) the corresponding AP exams.
 These tests, like SAT STs, can help students stand out academically.
-More on studying for AP exams can be found here.
 As of 2021, some AP exams are take-home/online and others are administered in school.
 Check with College Board for the most current information in your area.

 - Look at college apps holistically.
 Now that students have fewer testing options, it’s that much more important that they pay attention to the other parts of the college application.
 Test scores have never been the end-all, be-all to college admissions: recommendations, personal essays, and even activity lists all play a role in conveying different aspects of your student’s identity.
-Check out these tips for building a great, well-rounded college application.
+Your goal should be a well-rounded college application.

 If your student could use some help with the college application process, from test prep to writing an amazing essay, Signet can help.
 Our college admissions team includes former admissions officers who can help you understand what a great application needs to have.